roqiaahmed/printf/README.md

 + %d: Prints integers.
 + %i: Prints integers.
 + %b: Prints the binary representation of an unsigned decimal.
-ALSO : we handle the hexadecimal
+ALSO : we handle the hexadecimal in two
 + %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
 + %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters